 Issues When Considering Lease Modifications in a COVID-19 Business Environment

 Raising Capital with COVID‑19 As a Disclosure Requirement

 Securities laws require disclosures of material factors that may impact among other things business operations and financial results.
 Disclosures are both of existing conditions and prospective impact of macroeconomic events or so called acts of God.
-Clients raising capital will need to consider how COVID‑19 could impact sales, result in layoffs, create supply issues if components need to be shipped from China or Italy and related logistics of reduced transport options with flight curtailments, consider whether key employees are not able to work due to illness from COVID‑19, and many other factors specific to their business.
+Clients raising capital will need to consider how COVID‑19 could impact sales, result in layoffs, create supply issues if components need to be shipped and related logistics of reduced transport options with flight curtailments, consider whether key employees are not able to work due to illness from COVID‑19, and many other factors specific to their business.

 For example, a medical facility meant to be a surgical center may need disclosure as it may be repurposed for COVID‑19 patients.